It’s the 21st century. Is advertising on local TV worth it anymore?

 The shift in the market has even caused big-name brands to pull the plug on traditional TV.

-In an interview with CNBC, Adidas Chief Executive Kasper Rorsted said that the company wants to boost eCommerce revenues from $1 billion in 2016 to over $4 billion by 2020.
+In an interview with CNBC, Adidas Chief Executive Kasper Rorsted said the company wants to boost eCommerce revenues from $1 billion in 2016 to over $4 billion by 2020.
 How will they get there?
 Digital marketing.

 “It’s clear that the younger consumer engages with us predominantly over the mobile device.
 Digital engagement is key to us – you don’t see TV advertising anymore,” Kasper said.